Dr David Cavanagh (BSc (Edinburgh), PhD (Newcastle upon Tyne))

-I am the Programme Organiser for Immunology Honours.
-This involves the administration and organization of the Immunology Honours Programme at the University of Edinburgh.
+I was until recently the Programme Organiser for Immunology Honours.
+This involved the administration and organization of the Immunology Honours Programme at the University of Edinburgh.
 Teaching on this programme is based in the Institute of Immunology and Infection Research, Ashworth Laboratories, Kings Buildings.
-I took over running the programme from Professor David Gray in 2009, from my previous role as deputy programme organiser from 2005.
-I also teach on the Zoology Honours programme, and the Clinical Immunology and Haematology 3B, Medical Microbiology 3 and Immunology 3 courses in 3rd year.
+Dr. Matt Taylor has taken over running the programme since 2017.
+I also teach on the Clinical Immunology and Haematology 3B, Parasite Biology 3 and Immunology 3 courses in 3rd year.

 Molecular Immunology (Course Organiser And Lecturer)